-- · Properties priced less than \$1 million; - Private client market: properties priced from \$1 million to up to but less than \$10 million; - Middle market: properties priced from \$10 million to up to but less than \$20 million; and - Larger transaction market: properties priced from \$20 million and above.
+- Properties priced less than \$1 million; - Private client market: properties priced from \$1 million to up to but less than \$10 million; - Middle market: properties priced from \$10 million to up to but less than \$20 million; and - Larger transaction market: properties priced from \$20 million and above.

 We serve clients with one property, multiple properties and large investment portfolios.
 The largest group of investors we serve typically transacts in the \$1 million to \$10 million private client market.
 The investment brokerage and financing professionals serving private clients within the private client market represent the largest part of our business, which differentiates us from our competitors.
 In 2023, approximately 67% of our brokerage commissions came from this market.
 Properties in this market are characterized by higher asset turnover rates due to the type of investor as compared to other markets.
 Private clients are often motivated to buy, sell and/or refinance properties not only for business reasons but also due to personal circumstances, such as death, divorce, taxes, changes in partnership structures and other personal or financial circumstances.
-Therefore, private client investors are influenced less by the macroeconomic trends than other large-scale investors, making the private client market less volatile over the long term than other markets.
+Therefore, private client market less volatile over the long term than other markets.
 Accordingly, our business model distinguishes us from our national competitors, who may focus primarily on the more volatile larger transaction and middle markets, or on other business activities such as leasing or property management, and from our local and regional competitors, who lack a broad national platform.